-Paul mentions over 27 people by name in his letter to the Romans (chapter 16) and not the name of Peter.
-This would have been strange if Peter was the pope of Rome.
+Paul mentions over 27 people by name in his letter to the Romans (chapter 16) and did not the name of Peter.
+This would have been strange if Peter was the Pope of Rome.
 That would be like a missionary greeting 27 church members by name and omitting the head bishop or pastor!

-Jesuit scholar and former professor of theology at Notre Dame, John Mckenzie stated that: “Historical evidence does not exist for the entire chain of succession of church authority” (The Roman Catholic Church, New York, 1969, 4).
+Jesuit scholar and former professor of theology at Notre Dame, John Mckenzie stated that: “Historical evidence does not exist for the entire chain of succession of church authority” (The Roman Catholic Church, New York, 1969, p.
+4).

-XII– Peter was not a pope for he wore no crown.
+XII.
+Peter was not a pope for he wore no crown.
 All through the many centuries, the popes wore crowns and claimed to have power over heaven, hell and the mythical purgatory.